MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 a burst bandwidth of 400 Mbit/s, clearly much more than the 100 Mbit/s required by the Ethernet PHY.

+Note that I have made slight modifications to these modules, compared to the DYOC tutorial.

 ### eth\_rx
-The clien interface (in lines 40-45) of the eth\_rx module is a so-called "pushing" interface.
+The client interface (in lines 40-44) of the eth\_rx module is a so-called "pushing" interface.
 The client is required to accept data at any time and any rate as dictated by the eth\_rx module.
 This is because the eth\_rx module cannot control when data is received by the Ethernet PHY.
 Notice how the client